A very nice park, very central, located between the Louvre and the Place de la Concorde

 Many activities for children

-• Children will love running around in its wide alleys and lawns
+• Children will love to run around in its wide alleys and lawns

-• There are: merry-go-round, trampoline, swings, miniature sailboat rental on the basin located on the Place de la Concorde side.
+• There is a merry-go-round, trampoline, swings, and miniature sailboats for hire on the basin on the Place de la Concorde side.

 • Please note that all these activities are not free of charge